The executive summary is the most critical part of a board report. We cover the importance, structure, tips, and formatting of a good one.

 Typically, an executive summary reinforces the goals or purpose of the report, spotlights the most critical points, and recommends action items for the full board to address.

 Make sure to create the executive summary after finishing your board report.
 It’s not a title page or introduction, it’s a succinct recap of the full board report.
-You’ll most certainly leave out key information if you write the executive summary before compiling the full board report.
+You’ll most certainly leave out key information if you write the executive summary before compiling the full board pack.

 Remember, you want your board members to fully understand the core information from reading the executive summary alone, not the complete report.
 Keep it short, and to-the-point.
 Most importantly, it needs to stand alone.